Overview of PowerShell Tools

 5. PowerGUI

 This is another top free licensed software used for PowerShell scripting.
-This software is provided by DELL Inc. It is also similar to PowerShell ISE where debug console, multi-tabbed script editors provided into the single window and on the right pane, you can see assigned variables.
+DELL Inc provides this software.
+It is also similar to PowerShell ISE, where debug console and multi-tabbed script editors are provided in a single window, and on the right pane, you can see assigned variables.

 6. PowerShell Plus

-This free tool provided by Idera Inc. It has some rich features like Powerful IDE, Pre-loaded scripts, Advanced Script Editor and debugger.
+Idera Inc provides this free tool.
+It has rich features like a Powerful IDE, Pre-loaded scripts, Advanced Script Editor, and a debugger.
 In addition, they provide an interactive learning center and online community to discuss PowerShell script development and troubleshoot issues related to scripts.

-- Powerful IDE: Development kit for the PowerShell scripting.
-The left side of the page, you can browse the system explorer (Files, services, applications, etc.), On the right side, you can see the available modules like Hyper-V, Microsoft Exchange, Microsoft SQL Server and more, as displayed in below image.
+- Powerful IDE: Development kit for PowerShell scripting.
+On the left side of the page, you can browse the system explorer (Files, services, applications, etc.), On the right side, the available modules like Hyper-V, Microsoft Exchange, Microsoft SQL Server, and more are displayed in the image below.

-- There are also code snippets and variable monitor available on this page.
+- There are also code snippets and variable monitors available on this page.

-- Pre-loaded Scripts: Access to hundreds of different technology scripts like MS SQL, Exchange Server, SharePoint, Active Directory.
+- Pre-loaded Scripts: Access hundreds of technology scripts like MS SQL, Exchange Server, SharePoint, and Active Directory.

 - Advanced Script Editor: This advanced script debugger and editor lets you build and test complex PowerShell scripts.

-You can download the software from their website below and to download it requires your business email.
+You can download the software from their website below, which requires your business email.

 7. PowerShell Studio 2019

-PowerShell studio provides many features and advanced level of functionalities.
-This tool is paid software and it costs around $399.00.
+PowerShell Studio provides many features and advanced levels of functionalities.
+This tool is paid software, and it costs around $399.00.

 - Fully featured PowerShell Editor.